hpi-xnor/BNext/README.md

 # Join The High Accuracy Club on ImageNet With A Binary Neural Network Ticket

-This is the official code of paper [Guo, N., Bethge, J., Meinel, C. and Yang, H., 2022.
+This is the official code of the paper [Guo, N., Bethge, J., Meinel, C. and Yang, H., 2022.
 Join the High Accuracy Club on ImageNet with A Binary Neural Network Ticket. arXiv preprint arXiv:2211.12933.](https://arxiv.org/abs/2211.12933).
 ### 1.Introduction

 Binary neural networks are the extreme case of network quantization, which has long been thought of as a potential edge machine learning solution.
 However, the significant accuracy gap to the full-precision counterparts restricts their creative potential for mobile applications.
 In this work, we revisit the potential of binary neural networks and focus on a compelling but unanswered problem: how can a binary neural network achieve the crucial accuracy level (e.g., 80%) on ILSVRC-2012 ImageNet?
 We achieve this goal by enhancing the optimization process from three complementary perspectives: (1) We design a novel binary architecture BNext based on a comprehensive study of binary architectures and their optimization process.
 (2) We propose a novel knowledge-distillation technique to alleviate the counter-intuitive overfitting problem observed when attempting to train extremely accurate binary models.
 (3) We analyze the data augmentation pipeline for binary networks and modernize it with up-to-date techniques from full-precision models.
 The evaluation results on ImageNet show that BNext, for the first time, pushes the binary model accuracy boundary to 80.57% and significantly outperforms all the existing binary networks.